 Watches, rings and necklaces all present a unique set of challenges when it comes to photographing them.
 Their smooth, shiny surfaces cause chaotic reflections, their size and the high magnification required means it’s incredibly difficult to achieve sufficient depth of field.
-In our series of jewellery photography classes I show you step by step exactly how to photograph jewellery but I’ve summarised some of the most important techniques here so that you can try them yourself (plus there's a great highlights video at the end of this article).
+In our series of jewellery photography classes I show you step by step shoots for three different pieces of jewellery, but I’ve summarised some important tips for jewellery photography here so that you can try them yourself.

 Before you start thinking about your lens choice or even lighting, first decide on what background you’re going to shoot on.
 Your background is an essential part of the shot and it’s important to get the right one.
 You want something that will enhance your product, but not overpower it, so think about colour, textures and shape and how this will work with the styling of your image.